 Found or unwanted animals may be dropped off at the receiving office any day between 9:00 a.m. and 5:45 p.m., except on the third Wednesday of every month when the Shelter begin accepting drop-offs at 11 a.m.
-There are after-hour emergency drop-off cages available when the receiving office is closed.
-They can be accessed by entering the front door of the shelter.
 Please complete an intake form for the pet so we have some information about him or her.

 The Animal Welfare Division is responsible for promoting public health and safety, for temporarily sheltering and providing humane disposition of unwanted or lost animals, and for promoting animal welfare so that pet ownership is a pleasure for owners without becoming a burden to the community.

 Will you help a beautiful shelter pet by donating to their care?
 You can demonstrate your compassion by donating to Oklahoma City Animal Welfare through a variety of donation accounts that directly help shelter pets and other animals.
 Donations to the OKC Animal Welfare Division may be tax deductible, and eligible deductions can be itemized as a charitable contribution on your tax return.
 Consult a tax professional for more information on tax deductible donations.
 Make a donation to one or more great choices!
 Thank you for your help and compassion.